Plan 5 Student Loans Explained: What Changed for Students Starting from 2023

 Who Benefits from Plan 5?

-Lower earners may actually pay less in total under Plan 5 than they would have under Plan 2.
-The lower interest rate means their balance does not spiral as quickly, and if they never earn substantially above the threshold, their monthly repayments are modest.
-However, they will be repaying for an extra decade.
+Lower earners might actually pay less in total than they would've on Plan 2.
+The interest isn't piling up as fast, and if you never earn much above the threshold, your monthly repayments stay small.
+The catch: you're making those small payments for an extra ten years.

-Middle earners are the group most likely to see the biggest change.
-Under Plan 2, many in this bracket would have had their remaining balance written off after 30 years.
-Under Plan 5, the combination of a lower threshold, lower interest, and longer repayment window means they are more likely to repay the full amount.
+Middle earners get the roughest deal.
+Under Plan 2, loads of people in this bracket would've had their remaining balance written off at the 30-year mark.
+Under Plan 5, the combination of lower threshold, lower interest, and that 40-year window means you're far more likely to repay the lot.
+The write-off was your safety net.
+It just got moved ten years further away.

 Practical Tips for Plan 5 Borrowers